barczynsky/GLverse/README.md

 Features
 =========

-- static text rendering - rather few changes per second, draw last generated texture
+- Static Text Rendering - rather few changes per second, draw previously generated texture
-- lazy text rendering - render new texture only when text has been modified before draw
+- Lazy Text Rendering - render new texture only when text has been modified before drawing
 - basic font/glyph metrics support for TrueType/OpenType
-- simple kerning with texture drawing stabilisation
+- TrueType kerning with drawing stabilisation and subpixel rendering
-- font repository for caching rendered glyph bitmaps and OpenGL textures
+- Font Repository for caching rendered glyph bitmaps and OpenGL textures (w/o subpixel)
-- saturated addition needed for memory in-place glyph bitmap blending
+- saturated addition math needed for in-place glyph bitmap blending (in memory)
-- texel vector as texture buffer with random access of 1 or 2 dimensions
+- Texel Vector as 2D texture buffer with random access in two dimensions
-- multithreaded processing - main thread for handling events, worker threads for drawing/math
+- suited for multithreaded processing - main thread for handling events, worker drawing threads
-- can use Google Fonts provided in-source, but pretty much can use any TTF/OTF
+- using Google Fonts provided in-source now, but pretty much can use any TTF/OTF